 This report has documented the large sums contributed by Arab states, particularly Qatar, Saudi Arabia, and the UAE, and the incentives they create for universities to avoid alienating their donors.
-The DoE's lack of documentation seriously impedes us; nevertheless, thanks to media coverage of specific donations, we have demonstrated some of the harmful and potentially harmful effects of Arab funding.
+The DoE's lack of documentation seriously impedes an investigation of donations' impact; nevertheless, thanks to media coverage of specific donations, we have demonstrated some of the harmful effects of Arab funding.

-We are also faced with a chicken-and-egg problem of trying to determine whether Arab funding influences faculty or whether it flows to faculty whose views are already compatible with the donors.
-Furthermore, efforts to link Arab funding to the noxious atmosphere on campus as it relates to Jews and Israel is problematic because the roots of the problem lie in fields of study largely, if not wholly, unrelated to Israel.
+We are also challenged by a chicken-and-egg scenario: figuring out if Arab funding shapes faculty perspectives or if it gravitates toward faculty whose views align with the donors.
+Additionally, linking Arab funding to the tense campus atmosphere concerning Jews and Israel is problematic.
+This is because they often originate in academic areas largely, if not entirely, unrelated to Israel.

 Anti-semitism and hostility toward Israel, particularly from the left, have been present for decades and preceded the spending spree by Arab states.
 The increased focus on intersectionality, the politicization of the academy by dividing the world between oppressors and oppressed, and the accusation that Jews are beneficiaries of "white privilege" are far greater influences on the campus environment than foreign funding.

 Many progressives are anti-Israel and disdainful of Arab regimes.
 One indication of their anti-Semitism is the double standard of condemning Israel but not Saudi Arabia or Qatar.
-Still, Arab donors have no incentive to support progressives who see them as human rights abusers.
+Still, Arab donors have no incentive to support progressives who recognize them as human rights abusers.

-Also, while some Arab states, notably Qatar and Saudi Arabia, have long histories of anti-Semitism and most a record of hostility toward Israel, their leaders are not looking for ways to antagonize Americans in general or Jews in particular.
-If anything, they are motivated to do the opposite, in part out of an anti-Semitic belief that American Jews are powerful and can influence the U.S. government's Middle East policy in their favor.
-The Abraham Accords exemplifies how the image of Arab countries can be changed by their normalization of relations with Israel and the concomitant appreciation they have received from the pro-Israel community.

-Nevertheless, the lack of transparency by universities enabled by the DoE exacerbates the sense of unease.
+Additionally, although certain Arab states, such as Qatar and Saudi Arabia, have extensive histories of anti-Semitism, and most exhibit hostility toward Israel, their leaders aren't actively seeking to antagonize Americans or Jews.
+If anything, they're motivated to do the opposite, partly driven by anti-Semitic notions that American Jews wield considerable influence and can sway U.S. Middle East policies in their favor.
+The Abraham Accords serve as a prime example of how Arab countries' perceptions can shift through normalization of relations with Israel, garnering appreciation from the pro-Israel community as a result.
+Still, the lack of transparency by universities enabled by the DoE exacerbates the sense of unease.
 The Trump administration raised awareness of the danger, but the Biden administration has yet to pursue the investigations with equal vigor.
-The DoE has worsened the situation by reverting to the prior policy of ignoring noncompliance with reporting requirements, reporting inaccurately, erasing data, removing the list of donors, and withholding information.
+The DoE has worsened the situation by the inadequacy of its public reports.

 Given that the overwhelming majority of foreign gifts are reported without any indication of their purpose, it is difficult to assess how they affect America's national security, the atmosphere on campus, and the objectivity of teaching about the Middle East.
-Advancing beyond anecdotal evidence requires analyzing curricula, syllabi, publications, and programs for evidence of bias.
-Given what we've seen from the chair at Brown, foreign funding of Palestine Studies should be closely monitored to determine if the research, teaching, and programming in that field constitutes academic malpractice.
+Advancing beyond anecdotal evidence requires analyzing curricula, syllabi, publications, and programs for evidence of bias and academic malpractice.

 Universities may believe the Arab donors expect them to be hostile to Israel even when that might not be the case.
-Even non-political donations send a message to donees and potential donees that money is available to those who do not criticize or contradict Arab regimes.
+Even non-political donations send a message to donees and potential donees that money is available to those who do not criticize Arab regimes.
 All universities are interested in keeping their patrons happy; hence, even donations for politically innocuous purposes, such as health research, come with an implicit quid pro quo.